 Individual Thai style bungalows are set amid tropical gardens, with pathways leading to the swimming pool and restaurant.

 Each bungalow has a private veranda.
 The beds were comfortable and the rooms were large and air conditioned.
 The bathroom is rustic, with a hot powerful shower.
 There are stairs up to the room which may not be suitable for anyone with mobility issues.

-Day 2 summary of Lumphun and Chiang Mai to Pai
+Summary of Lumphun and Chiang Mai to Pai tour

 What a day!
-A day full of contrasts and surprises, we have learnt so much and had so much fun.
+A day full of contrasts and surprises, we have learnt so much and had so much fun during our Lamphun Chiang Mai and Pai trip.
 Next stop Mae Hong Son…

 Have you visited these regions?
 If so we would love to hear about your experiences, feel free to leave a comment.